SlackΒΆ

 Notification GroupingΒΆ

-Allowed values for this parameter are:
+Allowed values for channel_override are:

 • cluster_name - The Slack channel will be the Robusta cluster_name